hraizes/hraizes.github.io2/about.md

 <br>

 My website displays the various hats I wear.
 When I am not at the library, you can find me running around the city of Davis, preparing for my second marathon.
 When I need a break from using my "left brain", I enjoy writing articles for Her Campus, practicing my French, or re-reading my favorite book, *We Are All Completely Beside Ourselves*.
-Most of my happiness in life comes from a cup of tea and a good book.